-- a) the criterion for determining whether a function or activity is critical or important; - b) how to select a supplier with appropriate quality, and how and on what basis its performance and results can be evaluated; - c) the details to be included in the contract with the service provider; and - (d) business contingency plans, including the conditions for termination or revocation of contracts for critical or important outsourced functions or activities.
+a) the criterion for determining whether a function or activity is critical or important;

+b) how to select a supplier with appropriate quality, and how and on what basis its performance and results can be evaluated;

+c) the details to be included in the contract with the service provider; and

+(d) business contingency plans, including the conditions for termination or revocation of contracts for critical or important outsourced functions or activities.

+The English version is a translation of the original in Spanish for information purposes only.
+In case of discrepancy, the Spanish version shall prevail.

-In 2019, the undertaking's internal audit function was performed under an outsourcing agreementby the Internal Audit function of the Bankinter S.A Group, an undertaking domiciled in Spain.
-Management of the assistance network for the health line of business, which the undertaking markets under the Vivaz brand, has also been outsourced.
+Management of the assistance network for the health line of business, which the undertaking markets under the Vivaz brand, has been outsourced.